dedacosta/sospin/README.md

 workspace.
 The installation of the library and in the include files are deployed in the generated folder **out**.
 This can be changed by setting the variable _CMAKE_INSTALL_PREFIX_ within the file **CMakeLists.txt** to the desired destination.

+The **CMake** build was test on:
+- Linux 64-bits,
+- macOS Ventura,
+- Windows MinGW64.

 ## FORM Installation: